Introduction

 Simple Harmonic Motion (SHM) refers to the repetitive oscillatory motion exhibited by a system when the restoring force is directly proportional to the displacement from the equilibrium position and acts in the opposite direction to that displacement.
 This unique characteristic results in smooth, back-and-forth movements that are mathematically describable using sinusoidal functions.

-In the context of energy, SHM is a fascinating phenomenon because it involves the conversion of potential energy to kinetic energy and vice versa as the object oscillates.
+In the context of energy, SHM involves the conversion of potential energy to kinetic energy and vice versa as the object oscillates.
 The energy exchange in SHM is a vital aspect that governs the dynamics of the system.

 Understanding Potential Energy in SHM

-In the realm of simple harmonic motion, potential energy plays a crucial role.
+In simple harmonic motion, potential energy is very important.
 When an oscillating object is at its maximum displacement from the equilibrium position, it possesses the highest potential energy.
-As the object moves towards the equilibrium position, its potential energy decreases, reaching a minimum when it passes through the center.
+Thus, as the object moves towards the equilibrium position, its potential energy decreases, reaching a minimum when it passes through the center.

 The potential energy in SHM can be mathematically represented as follows: